 ADA Access Consultants

-CALIFORNIA CASp Inspections and Reporting
+ADA & CASp Inspections and Reporting

-ADA Bathroom Requirements
+ADA Handicap Bathroom Dimensions

 ADA bathroom requirements specify water closets (toilets) must be positioned with a wall or partition to the rear and one side (604).
 The centerline of the toilets is where you measure and there are maximum dimensions from the side wall or partition with exception.